WSHM-LD: History

 At sign-on, WSHM immediately replaced WFSB on Pioneer Valley cable systems.
 The station took the on-air branding "CBS 3" based on the cable channel location.
-It also acquired FCC permission to continue using the channel 3 position for its digital companion channel when its operations were launched, in concert with WFSB.
-There were also no branding confusion concerns brought up by the second-nearest channel 3, fellow CBS affiliate (and future sister station) WCAX-TV in Burlington, Vermont.
+It also received permission from the Federal Communications Commission (FCC) to continue using the channel 3 position for its digital companion channel when its operations were launched, in concert with WFSB.

 The channel 3 branding remained to encourage longtime WFSB viewers to stay with WSHM after the switch, and to entirely avoid the ignominy of branding with their analog allocation on a high-band UHF channel, as in technicality, WSHM's analog channel held the highest number allocation of all CBS affiliates, with WWJ-TV in Detroit's channel 62 the highest full-power channel among its full-power affiliates.
 Mentions of channel 67 were limited to required technical disclosures during rare technical sign-on and sign-off sequences until the end of WSHM's analog service in late 2010.

 Originally, WSHM was operated out of WFSB's "Broadcast House" on Constitution Plaza in Downtown Hartford.
 It cleared all of WFSB's syndicated programming except for those shows already claimed by Springfield's full-power stations commercial stations, WWLP (channel 22) and future sister station WGGB.
 In August 2006, WSHM changed its logo from one resembling sister station KPHO-TV to a logo resembling (but unrelated to) CBS owned-and-operated KYW-TV in Philadelphia.

 On May 25, 2007, WFSB's studios were flooded by a water main break.
 The flooding knocked out power and phone service to the building which in turn caused WFSB to go dark.
 WSHM's master control was also affected and the station went black for about an hour mid-afternoon and intermittently throughout the evening.
 There were some points during the weekend that its "CBS 3 Springfield" IDs were seen on WFSB while that outlet's IDs were seen on WSHM.
 On June 27, the master control and internal operations of WSHM and WFSB moved to a newly constructed facility (south of Hartford) in Rocky Hill.
-Since it is a low-powered station, WSHM was exempt from the Federal Communications Commission (FCC) mandated switch to digital-only broadcasting on or before June 12, 2009.
+Since it is a low-powered station, WSHM was exempt from the FCC-mandated switch to digital-only broadcasting on or before June 12, 2009.
 Back on February 28, 2008, a high definition feed of this station was added to Comcast, replacing WFSB which moved to digital channel 291 and became a standard-definition feed.
 Charter would follow suit two years later.
 Meredith eventually removed WFSB from those systems due to corporate and network affiliation agreements requiring only WSHM-LD's ratings to account for CBS in the Springfield market.